 Never before in U.S. history have federal contractors sent so many jobs overseas.
-Here are the contractors that are offshoring the most jobs under Donald Trump, including the parent company of Carrier.
+Here are the contractors that are offshoring the most jobs under Donald Trump, including the parent company of Carrier (page 7).

 9. Hewlett Packard

-Hewlett Packard is a multinational computer company, with headquarters in Palo Alto, California.
-It struggled to keep pace with the ever-changing tech world over the past decade and continues to cut expenses when possible.
-In September 2017, Bloomberg reported Hewlett Packard plans to cut 5,000 jobs, or about 10% of its job force.
-It’s also No. 9 in terms of federal contractors offshoring jobs.
+Hewlett Packard is a multinational computer company with headquarters in Palo Alto, California.
+Over the past decade, HP has struggled to keep pace in the tech industry and continues has cut expenses whenever possible.
+In September 2017, Bloomberg reported Hewlett Packard planned to cut 5,000 jobs, or 10% of its job force.
+The $1.04 billion in federal contracts HP received didn’t change a thing.

-Things are about the same, only worse, for the workers at the second U.S. company with New Jersey headquarters on this list.
+Things are about the same, only worse, for the workers at another company with New Jersey headquarters.
 Merck won $1.62 billion in federal contacts since Trump took office.
-Unfortunately, there were no guarantees about keeping that money — or the U.S. jobs it would theoretically create — in the country.
-According to jobs data, at least 254 Merck jobs left America since Trump’s election.
+Unfortunately, there were no guarantees about keeping that money — or the jobs it would theoretically create — inside the country.
+According to employment data, at least 254 Merck jobs left America since Trump’s election.

 5. General Electric

 Instead, GE outsourced 921 jobs while Immelt blew $250,000 on personal air travel.
-We’re not sure you can put workers any further down on the priority list while benefiting more from taxpayer-funded contracts.
-But hey, the administration and the companies it deals with have several years to go.
+We’re not sure you can put workers any further down on the priority list while benefiting more from government contracts.

 3. United Technologies